 The word "ear" is a synecdoche that stands for the whole person.
-Alternate translation: "speak to you, my master" in my master's ears for you are just like Pharaoh
+Alternate translation: "speak to you, my master"

+in my master's ears

 Here "my master" refers to Joseph.
 This is a formal way of speaking to someone with more authority.
 This can be stated in second person.
-Alternate translation: "to you" do not let your anger burn against your servant
+Alternate translation: "to you"

+do not let your anger burn against your servant